 Appendix D will not be maintained, it is only retained for reference.

-This appendix contains details of the hardware configuration used in the Performance Testing of NHHDA at Cognizant’s development centre.
+This appendix contains details of the hardware configuration used in the Performance Testing of NHHDA at CGI’s development centre.
 It also provides the volumes of data for the example scenario used for the testing, the processor queue widths, the Oracle initialisation files, and the sizes of the databases and files used in these scenarios.
 This appendix also gives timings for the activities performed during testing.

 D.1 Configuration